thiefd/thiefd-with-docker/README.md

 - Use strong, unique credentials for the API username and password.
 - Regularly update and patch your system and all dependencies.
 - Monitor logs and access to the server.
+- Choose a non-obvious custom endpoint to add an extra layer of security.

 ## Troubleshooting